Chart Color Schemes

 Northcote - East features high concentrations of group households and lone person households, with a higher-than-average median household size

 Family households account for 61.2% of all households, including 28.0% couples with children, 24.3% couples without children, and 7.9% single parent families.
-Non-family households make up the remaining 38.8%, with lone person households at 30.3% and group households comprising 8.6%.
+Non-family households constitute the remaining 38.8%, with lone person households at 30.3% and group households comprising 8.6%.
 The median household size is 2.4 people, larger than the Greater Melbourne average of 2.3.

 Frequently Asked Questions - Households